-The Department of Biology offers a dynamic learning environment, exciting research and training opportunities, and intensive mentoring of students at all levels.
-Our distinguished faculty members are dedicated educators and active scholars who engage in primary research to address diverse topics in the biological sciences.
-The overall mission of our undergraduate and graduate programs is to educate the next generation of scholars, professionals, and citizens so that they are prepared to meet the biological, environmental, and technological challenges of the future.
+The Department of Biology offers a dynamic learning environment, exciting research and training opportunities and intensive mentoring of students at all levels.
+Our distinguished faculty members are dedicated educators and active scholars who engage in original research to address diverse topics in the biological sciences.
+The overall mission of our undergraduate and graduate programs is to educate the next generation of scholars, professionals and citizens so that they are prepared to meet the biological, environmental and technological challenges of the future.

 Students in the Department of Biology may select from two broadly based Bachelor's degree programs or a Master of Science degree.
-Within the Bachelor of Arts and Bachelor of Science program, students can select a more focused concentration.

-The educational and research activities in the department explore the full range of biology, including molecular and cell biology, physiology, marine biology, microbiology, genetics, ecology, conservation biology, evolutionary biology, and zoology.
+Within the Bachelor of Science program, students can select a more focused concentration (see below).
+The educational and research activities in the department explore the full range of biology, including molecular and cell biology, physiology, marine biology, microbiology, genetics, ecology, conservation biology, evolutionary biology, botany and zoology.
+We are nationally recognized for our programs and research in marine biology.